 Fruits

-• Fruits/ Vegetables – I like to include some sort of fruits and vegetables on my Indian-style charcuterie board if I can.
-You can also do like a fruit chaat.
+• Fruits/Vegetables – I like to include some sort of fruits and vegetables on my Indian-style charcuterie board, if possible.
+You can also do a fruit chaat.

 How To Make Indian Charcuterie Board